Reliant Stadium: College football

 College football's Texas Bowl and Texas Kickoff are annually hosted at the stadium.
 The first-ever edition of the Texas Bowl featured a game between Rutgers University and Kansas State University, with Rutgers winning 37–10.
 The stadium hosted the Houston Bowl before the Texas Bowl's inception and also hosted both the 2002 and 2005 Big 12 Championship Games.
 The 2005 game featured Houston native Vince Young at quarterback for the University of Texas at Austin and led the Longhorns to a 70–3 rout of the University of Colorado in front of 71,107.
 In addition, the East–West Shrine Game was held there in 2007.

 A Bayou Classic game between Grambling State and Southern was held here in November 2005 due to Hurricane Katrina damage at the rivalry's usual venue of the Superdome.

-Each of the city's two Division I FBS schools, the University of Houston and Rice University, has played regular season home games at NRG Stadium in the past.
+Each of the city's two Division I FBS schools, the University of Houston and Rice University, has played regular season home games at Reliant Stadium in the past.
 The Houston–Rice football rivalry game, the Bayou Bucket Classic, was held there in 2004, and in 2011, the game was announced to be played at Reliant Stadium for the 2012 and 2013 seasons as well.

 The stadium also hosts the "Battle of the Piney Woods" since 2010.
 It is one of the oldest football rivalries in Texas, featuring Division I FCS Sam Houston State University and Stephen F. Austin State University.
 The series was originally scheduled to run until 2013, before being extended to 2017, and finally in April 2015, the stadium was made the permanent home of the series.

-The two largest historically black universities in Texas, Texas Southern University and Prairie View A&M University, each have played selected regular season home games at NRG Stadium as well.
+The two largest historically black universities in Texas, Texas Southern University and Prairie View A&M University, each have played selected regular season home games at Reliant Stadium as well.

 The SWAC Championship Game was held at the stadium from 2013 until 2017.

-In 2017, NRG Stadium was announced as a future site for the College Football Playoff National Championship game; it hosted the event on January 8, 2024 (ending the 2023 college football season), which featured the Michigan Wolverines (winners of the Rose Bowl) and the Washington Huskies (winners of the Sugar Bowl).
+In 2017, Reliant Stadium was announced as a future site for the College Football Playoff National Championship game; it hosted the event on January 8, 2024 (ending the 2023 college football season), which featured the Michigan Wolverines (winners of the Rose Bowl) and the Washington Huskies (winners of the Sugar Bowl).

 High school football

-NRG Stadium is regularly utilized by varsity football teams as a neutral site during the University Interscholastic League football playoffs.
+Reliant Stadium is regularly utilized by varsity football teams as a neutral site during the University Interscholastic League football playoffs.